reevee-codes/java-test-automation-interview-notes/README.md

 OPTIONS - describes the communication options for the target resource<br>
 TRACE - performs a message loop-back test along the path to the target resource<br>
 PATCH - applies partial modifications to a resource<br>
+POST vs PUT vs PATCH -  PUT is used for creating or replacing resources, POST is used for creating or appending data to resources, and PATCH is used for partially updating existing resources
 - ---------------------------------
 <h3>HTTP 1 vs HTTP 2 vs HTTP 3</h3>
 HTTP1 - web browser makes several parallel requests for page contents: HTML, images, style, JS<br>